-"A diversity of perspectives and thought, when part of an inclusive culture, results in better judgements and decision making [and]... reduces the risk of groupthink and encourages innovation"
+"A diversity of perspectives and thought, when part of an inclusive culture, results in better judgements and decision making [and] ... reduces the risk of groupthink and encourages innovation"

-These are quotes from about the Financial Conduct Authority ("FCA") from earlier this year (see 'Why diversity and inclusion are regulatory issues' and 'Diversity & Inclusion - why it matters to us'.
-The central concept is that pursuing EDI will result in financial benefits for all stakeholders in a firm.
+These are quotes from the Financial Conduct Authority (FCA) from earlier this year (see Why diversity and inclusion are regulatory issues and Diversity and inclusion - why it matters to us).
+The central concept is that pursuing equality, diversity and inclusion (EDI) will result in financial benefits for all stakeholders in a firm

-This article explores the extent to which this 'business case' actually is or should be a reason for EDI.
-Is it really necessary or appropriate to 'incentivise' EDI financially, when the issue might properly be described as purely ethical?
+This article explores the extent to which this "business case" actually is or should be a reason for EDI.
+Is it really necessary or appropriate to incentivise EDI financially, when the issue might properly be described as purely ethical?
 A firm's advancement of EDI may not necessarily generate obviously tangible financial benefits.
-If so, does this mean that, in the absence of a 'business case', EDI should not be pursued?
+If so, does this mean that, in the absence of a business case, EDI should not be pursued?

-This question matters because it arises for other environmental, social and governance ("ESG") considerations with the potential to run counter to (at least in the short term) 'shareholder value'.
+This question matters because it arises for other environmental, social and governance (ESG) considerations with the potential to run counter to (at least in the short term) shareholder value.